btoll/benjamintoll.com/content/post/virtualization_and_virtual_machines.md

 With [binary translation], the `VMM` pre-scans the input instruction stream for privileged instructions (i.e., instructions that are to only be run in kernel mode) and replaces them with traps that the `VMM` can intercept.

-Of course, the non-privileged instructions are executed by the processor as usual.
+The non-privileged instructions are still executed by the processor as usual.

 #### Paravirtualization